 According to the state of Florida’s website, about 1 in 135 adults will be arrested for DUI during their lifetime.
 Even those who have been through a prior DUI in Florida can be dismayed, frightened, and anxious about their future after being charged with a second or third Florida DUI.
 Most people are aware that the penalties for subsequent DUI convictions increase exponentially, but they may not know just how much the penalties will increase, or that DUI is one of the few criminal offenses which virtually never includes intent.
 It is not often that someone actually intends to drive while impaired, or to be stopped for doing so.
 Despite this, you can find yourself facing serious, long-term trouble after being charged with a second or third Florida DUI offense.

 Just as with a first-time DUI in Florida, you may truly have not been driving while impaired.
 While few studies exist on the subject, many believe the number of those falsely accused of DUI could be as high as one in ten.
-The DUI attorneys at The Law Place understand that field sobriety exercises have a high rate of false positives (for a variety of reasons), and that Breathalyzer tests come with their own set of issues.
-We also know you have plenty of options when you are searching for a Florida DUI attorney.
+The Sarasota criminal defense lawyers at The Law Place understand that field sobriety exercises have a high rate of false positives (for a variety of reasons), and that Breathalyzer tests come with their own set of issues.
+We also know you have plenty of options when you are searching for a Sarasota DUI lawyer.
 The Law Place’s DUI attorneys want you to know that we bring a wealth of Florida DUI experience to the table, and have years worth of positive results obtained on behalf of our Florida DUI clients.

 Take Your Florida DUI Charges Seriously